rails/rails/guides/source/contributing_to_ruby_on_rails.md

 As a compromise, test what your code obviously affects, and if the change is not in railties, run the whole test suite of the affected component.
 If all tests are passing, that's enough to propose your contribution.
-We have [Travis CI](https://travis-ci.org/rails/rails) as a safety net for catching unexpected breakages elsewhere.
+We have [Buildkite](https://buildkite.com/rails/rails) as a safety net for catching unexpected breakages elsewhere.

 #### Entire Rails: